The puzzling disappearance and death of Mitchell Dale Stehling in Mesa Verde National Park

 However, questions remain about the circumstances of his disappearance and death.

 Moreover, Mesa Verde Park is relatively small, and the popular hike to the Spruce Tree House ruin is also reasonably straightforward.
-Other hikers report that you cannot easily get off-trail.
+However, the Petroglyph Trail is much more challenging, and it appears that Dale decided to hike this trail.
+Some hikers report you can get off-trail, but it is reasonably well marked.
 Of course, the area is rugged, and it was hot when Dale disappeared.
-He was probably just missed with bad luck.
-But to end up 4.2 miles away from where he was last seen without water or supplies was quite a feat, but not impossible for a man of Dale’s age in a survival situation.
+Perhaps he was unlucky, got confused or dehydrated or just fell.
+It was bad luck.
+But to end up 4.2 miles away as the crow flies (likely over 10 miles walking) from where he was last seen without water or supplies was quite a feat, but not impossible for a man of Dale’s age in a survival situation.

 On the National Parks Traveler site, Martha Elizabeth (Marcy) Stehling posted on May 19, 2023 at 8:39 pm.